-Kaiser Permanente Moanalua Medical Center has been named one of America’s Best Stroke Centers by the Women’s Choice Award®, a trusted referral source for the best in health care.
-This designation places Moanalua Medical Center in the top 6% of 4,728 U.S. hospitals offering stroke care services.
+HONOLULU — For the third year in a row, Kaiser Permanente Moanalua Medical Center has been named one of America’s Best Stroke Centers by the Women’s Choice Award®, a trusted referral source for the best in health care.
+This designation places Moanalua Medical Center in the top 8% of more than 4,700 U.S. hospitals offering stroke care services.

 The award is based on robust criteria that includes relevant clinical performance, patient satisfaction, and appropriate accreditations.
-The methodology used to select Moanalua Medical Center as one of America’s Best Stroke Centers is unique in that it evaluates patient survey results from HCAHPS, or Hospital Consumer Assessment of Healthcare Providers and Systems, along with primary research about women’s health care preferences.
+The methodology used to select Moanalua Medical Center as one of America’s best stroke centers is unique in that it evaluates Hospital Consumer Assessment of Healthcare Providers and Systems patient survey results along with primary research about women’s health care preferences.

-“At Moanalua Medical Center, we’re honored to again receive the Women’s Choice Award for our work in preventive care and recovery for Hawaii’s stroke patients,” said Todd Devere, MD, chief of neurology at Kaiser Permanente in Hawaii.
-“Following guidance from the American Heart Association, we continue to address historically high stroke rates in women by offering timely, effective, and individualized care.”
+“At Moanalua Medical Center, we are honored to again be recognized for meeting the highest standards for stroke care across the U.S.,” said Todd Devere, MD, chief of neurology at Kaiser Permanente in Hawaii.
+“This award demonstrates our ongoing commitment to providing Hawaii’s stroke patients with timely, effective, and individualized care.”